USB, Firewire, Thunderbolt?

 USB 3.1, External Hard Drive Enclosure (without a disk)

 Samsung T5 Portable SSD and Transcend StoreJet SSD: We love these snappy little devices, but many people have reported (to us, and generally on the Internet) that the Samsung T5 and the Transcend StoreJet SSD introduce a lengthy delay to the beginning of the startup process when any installation of macOS is placed onto them and when they are APFS formatted.
 This delay can occur whether you're trying to boot your Mac from the external SSD, or even when you're booting your Mac from its internal disk.
 Especially if you were planning to use an external SSD as a primary startup disk, or if you tend to reboot your Mac a lot, we recommend that you avoid using these two external SSDs.

-USB "Thumb" drives: Despite being based on flash storage, which you'd think would be faster than rotational storage, USB thumb drives are generally quite slow.
+USB "Thumb" drives and SD cards: Despite being based on flash storage, which you'd think would be faster than rotational storage, USB thumb drives and SD cards are often quite slow.
 We don't recommend using these devices for backing up any substantive amount of data, and definitely not for creating a bootable backup of your startup disk.

 The backup volume should be at least as large as the amount of data that you want to copy to it.
 If you're planning to make regular backups to this volume, a good rule of thumb is that the backup volume should be at least 50% larger than the amount of data that you're initially backing up to it.
 This allows for a modest amount of data growth and room for temporary archiving of modified and deleted files.